plumBinng/ng8-ie11/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Additional Features, Ideas and Considerations to Wor
+## Additional Features, Ideas and Considerations to Work On with Additional Time

+- incorporating React Router if there we